-I made these portrait posters with a 5’ x 10’ KOMO CNC router I was lucky enough to operate for the UC Rapid Prototyping Center.
+I made these portrait posters with a 5’ x 10’ KOMO CNC router I was lucky enough to operate for the University of Cincinnati Rapid Prototyping Center.
 Instead of a cutting tool, I used a plastic Sharpie holder with a spring inside that keeps the marker pressed against the paper.
-Someone else made it and left it by the machine, but I made a few modifications and left it there for the next person interested in such things.
+Someone else made it and left it by the machine.
+I made a few modifications and left it there for the next person.

 I made black and white versions of images in Photoshop, vectored in Illustrator, then used Rhino to turn the black areas into a surface that Powermill could recognize.
 One Sharpie can draw about 5,000 inches before the line gets too wide or the ink gets dry-looking, so all of them are about 5,000 inches of line besides J Dilla, which uses two passes that meet in the middle.
 They're all 36” in the smallest dimension, because I had a 36” roll of paper.
 Go big or go home!